codeinthehole/food-scraper/README.md

 ### Test suite structure

 - `tests/unit/` contains isolated unit tests.
 - `tests/integration/` contains tests that exercise a real external API.
+These are skipped by default.
 - `tests/functional/` contains end-to-end tests that use Click's API to call commands.